Valheim-Modding/Jotunn/JotunnLib/Documentation/index.md

 _Warning: Many sections are still a WIP.
 However, it currently contains enough information to allow you to get started.
 You can also refer to the [TestMod](https://github.com/jotunnlib/jotunnlib/tree/main/TestMod) to see examples in action._

+## Conceptual
+This section contains information about how Valheim itself works, as well as how JotunnLib interfaces with the game.
+There likely will not be many code examples here, but rather high level overviews of how various systems work.
+View it [here](conceptual/intro.md)

 ## API Documentation
 This section contains documentation on all of the public code within JotunnLib.
 View it [here](xref:JotunnLib)